smithgeoffrey/go-coop/README.md

 On the raspberry pi, I install go at /usr/local/go but you could put it anywhere.
 Just download the `arm` version and unzip it there.
 That is GOROOT, not to be confused with GOPATH.
 GOPATH sets your `workspace` having three subdirs `bin`, `pkg`, `src`, with your code under `src`.
 You also want to add the GOROOT binary to your PATH so that you can run `go <options>` at the command line.
 Here's my bashrc for all of this.
 [4]

 The app is broken out into packages for api, ui and test.
 Vendor is for dependency managment.
 [5]  Config sets environment variables consumed by a startup script for the service in systemd that I created.
 [6]

 I used an IDE called GoLand.
-[7]
+[7]  I developed on my laptop and pushed to the pi over many iterations.

 ### References